Pediatric Care

 When to Consider Ear Tubes

-If your child has chronic ear infections—meaning three or more ear infections in six months, or fluid that sticks around for months at a time—your pediatrician may recommend ear tubes (also called tympanostomy tubes).
+If your child has chronic ear infections — meaning 3 or more ear infections in 6 months, 4 or more in 12 months, or fluid that sticks around for 3 months or more —your pediatric clinician may recommend ear tubes (also called tympanostomy tubes).
 These tiny tubes are placed in the eardrum to help ventilate the middle ear and drain trapped fluid, which reduces pressure, relieves pain, and lowers the risk of recurrent ear infections.

 Ear tube surgery is a quick, common procedure done under brief anesthesia and can be life-changing for kids who constantly battle ear pain or temporary hearing loss from fluid buildup.
-If you’re wondering whether your child might benefit, talk to your pediatrician or ask for a referral to an ear, nose, and throat (ENT) specialist to discuss the pros and cons.
+If you’re wondering whether your child might benefit, check in with a Poppins pediatric clinician, who can review your child’s symptoms and help determine whether referral to an ear, nose, and throat (ENT) specialist makes sense.

 How to Prevent Ear Infections in Children